masterpointio/masterpoint.io/content/updates/understanding-the-terraform-check-block-feature.md

 _Infrastructure testing_, on the other hand, usually takes place after the infrastructure has been provisioned and validates that it's functioning as expected.
 This can include unit tests, integration tests, functional tests, and acceptance tests, among others.
 Testing tools like [Kitchen-Terraform](https://newcontext-oss.github.io/kitchen-terraform/) and [Terratest](https://terratest.gruntwork.io/) are commonly used for these kinds of tests.
 They can confirm that resources are adequately created and connected, security groups allow/deny correct traffic, etc.

-Most infrastructure tools use declarative language to define the desired state.
+Terraform uses declarative language to define the desired state of your infrastructure.
 By its nature, declarative code does not specify the steps needed to reach this state.
 Inspecting the desired state's details to confirm proper changes while writing the tests can quickly become tedious.

 This is where `check` blocks come into play, stepping in to handle assertions when the actual provisioning isn't the primary focus.
 Given the necessity of configuring external tools and writing tests in Ruby or Go, native HCL `check` blocks can be seen as a practical alternative.
 They can be used before running tests in sandbox environments — whether ephemeral or persistent, hosted in the cloud, or run locally using mocking tools.
 In fact, the main practical testing scenario might involve validating the provisioning of the proposed changes.
 In certain instances, examining a single attribute of the final state could be sufficient.